quarkusio/resteasy-reactive-testsuite/README.md

 Add this option to the list of other `-D` JVM options for this property.
-As mentioned previously, these settings can vary, but must match whatever you used when setting up the Java EE 8 RI server.
+As mentioned previously, these settings can vary, but must match whatever you used when setting up the Jakarta EE 8 RI server.

-2. Install the Java EE 8 RI and configure basic settings, as described in
+2. Install the Jakarta EE 8 RI and configure basic settings, as described in

-3. Start the Java EE 8 RI application server.
+3. Start the Jakarta EE 8 RI application server.
 Refer to the application server documentation for complete instructions.

 4. Enable the Security Manager.
-If you are using the Java EE 8 RI, execute the following command from the command line:
+If you are using the Jakarta EE 8 RI, execute the following command from the command line:
     ```
     asadmin create-jvm-options -Djava.security.manager